 Following up on cold emails is essential for maintaining engagement and increasing response rates, but it should be done thoughtfully and with added value in each message.
-Sending a follow up email can result in up to 22% more replies, making it a crucial component of a successful cold email campaign.
+Sending follow up emails at the right frequency can result in up to 22% more replies, making it a crucial component of a successful cold email campaign.

 When following up, avoid simply reiterating your initial message or coming across as overly pushy.
 Instead, provide additional value by sharing new information, offering insights, or addressing potential objections.
+Also ensure you are following proper cold email etiquette.
 This will help you maintain the recipient’s interest and increase the likelihood of a positive response.